cazzlewazzle89/GROND/README.md

 | `taxLCA` | Lowest Common Ancestor of all sequences in the cluster |
 | `taxMaj` | Lowest rank with a single majority agreement across all sequences in the cluster |

-A `taxFull` file is also provided mapping every sequence in the 100% dereplicated database to its source genome taxonomy.
+A `taxFull` file is also provided mapping every sequence in the source dataset to its source genome taxonomy.

 ### Supplementary Statistics